 We share 5 LGBTQIA+ friendly social alternatives to bars and clubs.

-In 2020, is it time for greater awareness of LGBTQIA+ events and environments that are not centralized around nightlife, alcohol and other substances?
+Let's talk about LGBTQIA+ events and environments that are not centralized around nightlife, alcohol and other substances.

 Historically speaking, queer bars and clubs provided a safe place for the LGBTQIA+ community to escape prejudice.
 Over time, they developed into spaces of underground activism and radical protests for social and political change — although personally, I’d prefer being radical from my couch, in pajamas and a cup of tea.
 These watering holes created a sense of belonging — particularly at a time when a feeling of community was rarely accessible anywhere else.